ScienJus/add1link-android/README.md

 - Login
 - Show all links
 - Add link by sharing or manual input
-- Open source page via webview
+- Open link via webview
-- Share source page to other apps
+- Share link to other apps

 ## TODO